Provider Bean Bush Seeds

 Sowing: Soak beans 1-6 hours before planting.
 Sow 2″- 3″ deep once soil is warm and last frost is past—roughly two weeks.
 Plant provider bean bush seeds every 2-3 weeks for a continual harvest throughout the season.
 If you plan to dry your beans, plant 1″ deep, and remove pods once they are dry and the plant’s leaves are wilted.

 Plant Spacing: 2″- 3″ with 18″- 36″ between rows

 Harvest: 44-55 days; beans should be harvested when the pod is bright green and fleshy, and the seeds are small and green; Provider beans will be approximately 6-7 in.; to avoid breaking plant’s stem, use two hands when picking off snap beans;

 Grows Well With: Carrots, cauliflower, beets, cucumbers, cabbage, leeks, celeriac, marigolds, strawberries, corn, summer savory

 Grows Poorly With: Garlic, shallots, chives, gladiolus, fennel

-Potential Problems: Cutworms; slugs; snails; Japanese beetles; rot; lack of support for stalk;
+Potential Problems: Cutworms; bean beetles; slugs; snails; Japanese beetles; rot; lack of support for stalk;

-Uses & Cooking Suggestions: Provider bush beans can be eaten and cooked similarly to green beans, e.g. steamed, stir-fried, raw.
+Uses & Cooking Suggestions: Provider bush beans can be eaten and cooked as all green beans, e.g. steamed, stir-fried, raw.
 They also freeze very well.